 Today, Cochin chickens aren’t that common in every household.
 BUT, they also are not considered rare.

 You can find them easily at your local farm store (like Tractor Supply, which is where I found my Cochin bantams) or a Cochin chicken hatchery.
-You can also find Cochin chickens for sale online and even be shipped to your doorstep.
+You can also find Cochin chickens for sale online (check Facebook Groups for local breeders) and even be shipped to your doorstep.